 Please be aware that use of the Sargent Tracking Service is dependent on an annual subscription.
-To activate your subscription call the number given above or register via the "asmonitor" web page.
+To activate your subscription call the number given above or register via

 If you sell your vehicle or change your contact details, particularly your mobile phone number, please contact the Customer Support team.